Tanzania country profile

 Tanzania has been spared the internal strife that has blighted many African states.

 Domestic stability has not translated into economic prosperity for Tanzanians, however.
 Many of its people live below the World Bank poverty line, although the country has had some success in wooing donors and investors.

 Tanzania is home to two renowned tourism destinations - Africa's highest mountain, Kilimanjaro, and wildlife-rich national parks such as the Serengeti - but has become a target for poachers.

 Conservationists have warned that the entire elephant population could die out by the end of the decade if they continue to be killed for their ivory at the current rate.

 - Read more profiles by BBC Monitoring

 Life expectancy 63 years (men), 67 years (women)

 President: John Magufuli

-Nicknamed "The Bulldozer" for his energetic road-building drive and reputation for honesty as minister, President John Magufuli stood on promises to boost economic performance and, like the opposition, fight corruption.
+Nicknamed "The Bulldozer" for his energetic road-building drive and reputation for honesty as a minister, John Magufuli stood for president in 2015 on promises to boost economic performance and, like the opposition, fight corruption.